orbitalci/orbital/questions_and_notes.md

     - for example, the docker builder pattern. when deps are updated, the docker base image shoudl be as well. that's all in one repo, but its widely different behavior than build/testing source code.

 ## in progress
+- remove volume mounts on spawned build containers - they should be downloading the bash scripts out of s3
+- make it so that we can query whether or not there's a key uploaded for this accountname
 - `ocelot status` - asks admin to get build runtime (marianne) ~~- current / past stage info to be added to build_stage_details (currently build_failure_reason)~~
     - this should really give you success/failure of some sort